mmaku/Cpp_2/README.md

 Cpp_2
 =====

- Second term of C++ course at Math Institute, University of Wrocław —
+Projects that I've done during second term of C++ course at Math Institute, University of Wrocław

 COURSE SYLLABUS (in Polish)
 ===============